MohammadRokib/Private-Blockchain-101/Readme.md

 ```

 <br>
 This json file defines our genesis block which is the first block of our Blockchain.
-Here inside "alloc" I have given an address and put some balance.
+Here, inside "alloc" ```0x0000000000000000000000000000000000000001``` is an account which will probably work as the coinbase.
+And ```"balance": "1000000000000000000"``` is the balance of the coinbase.
 You can change the values inside "alloc" as you like.
 But don't change the other values.<br><br>

 After doing that open terminal and run the following commands:
 ```